MetroModelingServices/metro_mce/README.md

     1. Setup a visuals workbook.
 Make sure to review and update the settings as needed, including setting the correct year for visualization/analysis.
     2. Copy the aggregate_results.csv data to the Benefits tab and set the year of the scenario.
 The DOLLARS field will be automatically calculated by the worksheet.
     3. Copy the Present Value Sum table data to the Costs tab and set the year of the scenario.
 The DOLLARS field will be automatically calculated by the worksheet.
+    4. Refresh all the pivot tables due to the data source changes
+    5. If needed, refresh the average SCENPOLICYRANK fields:
+      - on the BCRatio tab, in the third table, add `SCENPOLICYRANK` as the summation field and use `AVERAGE` as the summation operator.
+      - on the BCRatioByPolicyRank tab, in the first table, add `SCENPOLICYRANK` as the summation field and use `AVERAGE` as the summation operator.
-    4. Configure the visuals as needed and enjoy
+    6. Configure the visuals as needed and enjoy